 Most of us do not meet the recommended daily intake (RDI) of 400–420 mg for men and 310–320 mg for women.

-This mineral can be found in a lot of food of course so eating a
+This mineral can be found in a lot of food of course so eating a health balanced diet helps towards this goal.

 If you cannot meet your daily magnesium needs through foods alone, consider taking a supplement.
 There are many available supplements on the market but before buying any supplement check with your pharmacist or doctor, since it can interact with common medications for high blood pressure, antibiotics or diuretics.